wp-plugins/child-theme-configurator/readme.txt

 * Fixed uninitialized variable in files UI.

 = 1.4.6 =
-* Feature: export child theme as zip archive
+* Feature: export child themes as zip archive
 * Added transform to list of vendor rules
 * Bug fixed: parser not loading multiple instances of same @media rulesets
 * Refactored uploader to use wp core functions for compatibility and security